A Season in Time: Stanford Indians 1940

 • Junior HB Pete "Jackrabbit" Kmetovic from San Jose fit Shaughnessy's man-in-motion position because he was dangerous in the open field, especially when catching a pass in the flat.
 At 5-8 170, he had been another one who was useless in the single wing, where he was required to block and pass.

-• The other HB would be senior Hugh "Duke" Gallarneau, 6-0 190, who had played high school football in Chicago and had dropped out for awhile to help support his family.
+• The other halfback would be senior Hugh "Duke" Gallarneau, 6-0 190, who had played high school football in Chicago and had dropped out for awhile to help support his family.
 He was even faster than Jackrabbit, with 9.6 second 100y dash to his credit.
 Wasted at blocking back by Thornhill, Duke became "my secret weapon" according to the coach because Albert and Standlee would draw the opponent's attention.

 • The line would be lighter than most opponents' forward wall but proficient in the brush blocking technique that called for each man to initiate contact with one defender, then move off him to block another.